api3dao/old-api3-docs/smart-contract-platform-guides/self-serve integration.md

 # Self-serve integration

-Assuming you have determined that your platform is [compatible](/smart-contract-platform-guides/is-my-platform-compatible.md), you can attempt to do the integration yourself by following the steps below:
+Assuming you have determined that your platform [is compatible](/smart-contract-platform-guides/is-my-platform-compatible.md), you can attempt to do the integration yourself by following the steps below.

 ## Part 1: Protocol contract deployment